scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

     output_list[[i]] <- output
 }
 ```
-Our output will look like the below, where we have one tibble for each column in our original data:
+The output will include one tibble for each column in the original data:
 ```
 > output_list
 $flower